nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * has a need to manage a significant amount of tasks in a week other than their tutorials
 * prefer desktop apps over other types
 * can type fast and is reasonably comfortable using CLI apps
-* has no access to other time management systems

-**Value proposition**: They have difficulties keeping track of students' participation in zoom, telegram handles and schedule.
-The UI of the current application is not aesthetically pleasing and not intuitive enough.
+**Value proposition**: They have difficulties keeping track of their student's and tutorial's details as well as collating questions asked by their students.
+The UI of the current application(s) that they are using is not aesthetically pleasing and intuitive enough.

 ### User stories